All the best Labor Day sales to shop this weekend | CNN Underscored

 - Jos A. Bank: Save up to 85% on clearance items, including suits, shirts, polos and more.

-- Kate Somerville: Get a full-sized Goat Milk Cleanser with any purchase over $80 and when you use the code LABORDAYGM.
+- Kate Somerville: Get a full-size Goat Milk Cleanser with any purchase over $80 when you use the code LABORDAYGM.

 - Kate Spade: Sale styles are an extra 30% off with the code SOLONGSUMMER.